estivate/ldtk_rust/README.md

 }
 ```

-Your editor's autocomplete should help you visualize your options, or you can generate
+Your editor's auto-complete should help you visualize your options, or you can generate
 API docs with "cargo doc --open" or view them [here](https://docs.rs/ldtk_rust/).

 ## Run the Examples